FynnHR28/COSC122_Farming_Sim/README.md

 <img width="1053" alt="Screenshot 2024-01-06 at 4 01 11 PM" src="https://github.com/FynnHR28/COSC122_Farming_Sim/assets/136636012/5c694703-c14a-4799-8175-62e245897a52">

 ## Description
 This is the program I created for my final project in my Introductory to Computer Science II course at Amherst College.
 The code involves concepts like subclassing, interfaces, and advanced built-in data structures learned in the class.
 All graphics are original, made on Piskel.com or Adobe Photoshop.
 It has elements inspired by Minecraft.
+In this farming simulator you can move your items around freely, equip whatever you want, and complete various activities like planting crops in soil, harvesting said crops, fishing, trapping bunnies, and customizing your farm.
+The game itself has guides built into it to help the player learn how to do things.
+Typing 'h' while playing opens a help menu, and the inventory also includes some info about switching items.
+The key thing to remember is you can only trigger an interaction with a tile if you are clicking with the mouse within the tile that is in front of you, which is highlighted with a white rectangle.

 ## Compile and Run
 Compile and run this program with: